ChristianZ97/2025-Fall-PP/Final Project/README.md

 # N-Body Simulation (CPU & GPU)
 This project simulates the N-body problem using both a standard C implementation (CPU) and a CUDA implementation (GPU).

-## How to Run
 Follow these steps to generate data, run simulations, and verify the results.
 In the examples, `<N>` is a placeholder for the number of bodies (e.g., 1000).

 ### Step 1: Generate Initial Conditions
 This script generates an input file with initial positions, velocities, and masses for `<N>` bodies.